-Admission to Teacher Education (Phase II - including Teacher Education majors in the College of Agriculture and Life Sciences and the College of Arts and Sciences): To be admitted to teacher education and enroll in upper level professional education courses, students must complete Phase II by achieving a minimum of 44 semester credit hours (this includes the 36 hour general education requirements and excludes remedial and intermediate courses) with a 2.5 GPA and a 2.5 overall GPA.
-(A minimum of 44 semester credit hours general education core with a 2.75 GPA is required for Elementary and Secondary Education candidates.)
-Students must also complete 6 semester credit hours of English composition, and 3 semester credit hours of mathematics (algebra or higher) with a "C" or better in each course; and either present an ACT score of 21 (SAT equivalent of 860) with no sub-score below 18 or obtain the minimum passing scores on the Praxis I Tests (Reading: 172, Math: 173, Writing: 172).
+Admission to Teacher Education (Phase II - including Teacher Education majors in the College of Agriculture and Life Sciences and the College of Arts and Sciences): To be admitted to teacher education and enroll in upper level professional education courses, students must complete Phase II by achieving a minimum of 44 semester credit hours (this includes the 36 hour general education requirements and excludes remedial and intermediate courses) with a 2.75 GPA and a 2.5 overall GPA.
+Students must also complete 6 semester credit hours of English composition, and 3 semester credit hours of mathematics (algebra or higher) with a "C" or better in each course; and either present an ACT score of 21 (SAT equivalent of 860) with no subscore below 18 or obtain the minimum passing scores on the Core Academic Skills for Educators Tests (CORE) (Reading: 156, Math: 150, Writing: 162).